-• 2-Major Assignments (100 points each, 100 points total):
+• 2-Major Assignments (100 points per paper for 200 total points):

-The primary written assignment in this class is an auto-ethnography paper which will lead you to explore your familial and cultural backgrounds.
-The second assignment will be a project addressing a social issue of your choice (pending professor approval).
+The first written assignment in this class is a combination of a paper which will connect a graphic novel of your selection to the course material.
+The second written assignment will be a brief reflection on the course from your perspective.
 Detailed assignment instructions will be given to students with sufficient time to complete the assignments by the corresponding deadlines.